 The Best Vanilla Fudge Recipe

 When it comes to vanilla fudge recipes, this one comes out on top.
-I learned from my aunt, a former Carnegie School of Home Economics in Guyana.
+I learned to make fudge from my dear Aunty Carol, a former Carnegie School of Home Economics teacher, in Guyana.
 She has made this fudge so often she knew exactly when it was ready, without checking the thermometer.
+She even told me stories of making fudge to sell and having to put failed fudge in the oven to set.
+I can spend a lifetime listening to her cooking stories.

-But she checked and tested the fudge in water just for my satisfaction.
 Fudge making is a science and I’m here to walk you through it, step by step with simple instructions.
-You may not have the same expertise as my aunt, but I guarantee that you can make this easy vanilla fudge recipe too!
+You may not have the same expertise as my aunt, but I guarantee that you can make this simple vanilla fudge recipe too!

 - The Best Vanilla Fudge Recipe